|

 won’t forget that great idea;” only to realize later

-- A set of cheap mugs (think flea market), large enough to
+that it was as fleeting as the morning dew.
+A set of cheap mugs (think flea market), large enough to

 stash a pocket notepad and a pen inside;